MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/template.md

 ---
-title: "Fusion: Cost Management Template"
+title: "Fusion: Cost Management template"
 description: Explanation of the concept cost management in relation to cloud governance
 author: BrianBlanchard
-ms.date: 12/17/2018
+ms.date: 1/4/2019
 ---

-# Fusion: Cost Management Template
+# Fusion: Cost Management template

-The first step to implementing change, is communicating the desired change.
+The first step to implementing change is communicating the desired change.
 The same is true when changing governance practices.
-The template below is designed to serve as a starting point for documenting and communicating Policy statements that will govern cost in the cloud.
-The template also outlines the business criteria that led to the documented policy statements.
+The template below serves as a starting point for documenting and communicating policy statements that govern cost management in the cloud.
+The template also outlines the business criteria that may have led you to create the documented policy statements.

 > [!IMPORTANT]
-> The template is a limited sample.
-Before using this template, it is advised that the reader review the subsequent steps to defining an effective Cost Management discipline within a cloud governance strategy.
+> This template is a limited sample.
+Before using it, you should review the subsequent steps for defining an effective Cost Management discipline within your cloud governance strategy.

- <a href="https://archcenter.blob.core.windows.net/cdn/fusion/governance/Cost Management Template.docx">Download Cost Management Template</a>
+ <a href="https://archcenter.blob.core.windows.net/cdn/fusion/governance/Cost Management Template.docx">Download Cost Management template</a>

 ## Next steps

 Solid governance practices start with an [understanding of business risk](./business-risks.md).
-Review the article on business risks and begin document the business risks that align with the current cloud adoption plan.
+Review the article on business risks and begin to document the business risks that align with your current cloud adoption plan.

 > [!div class="nextstepaction"]
 > [Understand business risks](./business-risks.md)